jdfreder/notebook_cherry_picker/README.md

 ### Part 1 - Notebook

 This plugin works by allowing the user to *tag* each cell in the notebook.
-Tags are registered in the notebook metadata and can be managed via the tag button on the main toolbar.
 Tags are specified on a cell to cell basis via the new tags cell toolbar.
-The cell tag is then stored in the cell's metadata.
+The information is stored in the cell metadata, and can be viewed using the Raw Edit button on the default toolbar.

 ### Part 2 - nbconvert

-When all of the cells are tagged as desired, one must run nbconvert with a special **writer** and **transformer** (included) to cherry-pick the desired cells.
+When all of the cells are tagged as desired, one must run nbconvert with a special **writer** and **preprocessor** (included) to cherry-pick the desired cells.

-- Make sure that the `cherry_picking_transformer.py` and `notebook_copy_writer.py` are accessible via your PYTHONPATH.
+- Make sure that the `cherry_picking_preprocessor.py` and `notebook_copy_writer.py` are accessible via your PYTHONPATH.
 The easiest way to do this is to place them in the cwd (usally the same directory as the notebooks that you want to cherry pick from).
 - Make sure that the `ipython_nbconvert_config.py` file (included) is placed in the cwd.
 This